Oldest football clubs: Greece

-The oldest still active football club is Panionios F.C. founded on 14 September 1890.
-This club was founded in the city of Smyrna, on the Aegean coast of the Ottoman Empire in present-day Izmir (Turkey).
-The club was relocated to Greece in 1922.
+The oldest still active football club is Messiniakos F.C. founded in 1888.
+This club was founded in the city of Kalamata.

 Hungary

-The oldest still active football clubs in Hungary are Műegyetemi AFC founded in autumn 1897 as a proper football club and III.
+The oldest still active football club in Hungary is Újpest Torna Egylet, founded in 1885.
+There are other old teams like Műegyetemi AFC founded in autumn 1897 as a proper football club and III.
 Kerületi TVE, which whose football section was founded officially in 1899 but stemmed from the 1897-founded Budai Football Csapat.
 The first ever football club to be founded in Hungary was Budapesti Torna Club having founded its football section in February 1897, dissolved in 1945–46.

-Serbia

-The oldest club in Serbia is FK BASK, founded in 1903.

 Italy

 In Italy, Genoa C.F.C. is the oldest active football club: it was founded by Charles De Grave Sells, S. Green, George Blake, W. Rilley, George Dormer Fawcus, H.M.
 Sandys, E. De Thierry, Johnathan Summerhill Sr., Johnathan Summerhill Jr. and Sir Charles Alfred Payton in Genoa on 7 September 1893.
 However, Genoa C.F.C. was not the first Italian football club, being Torino Football & Cricket Club (1887) but its history lasted only for 4 years.
 Founded by Edoardo Bosio (owner of Bosio & Caratsch, the earliest brewery in Italy), the team broke up in 1891.
 Older than Genoa and Torino is Associazione Sportiva Dilettantistica Fanfulla, a sports club founded in Lodi in 1873, but its football section was established thirty-five years later in 1908.